WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 ![Header Instagram settings](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/header-instagram-settings.png)

-At the moment we have ten options in the Header field.&nbsp;
+At the moment we have ten options in the Header field.

 ### **Display Header**